mfesenko/sf-movie-locations/README.md

 3. General
 * integrate with some other datasource to retrieve more information about movies
 * locations filtering not only by movie name
+* currently dataloader is scheduled for execution in crontab once a week, can make it configurable option and control it from code